 How can a toddler understand the changes that are going on between two adults’ lives?
 Looking from a toddler’s point of view, a divorce possibly means that usual routines may be affected, a loss of a playmate, a sense of attachment and trust broken and even possibly a change in the main caregiver.
 As adults, we find ways and strategies to help ourselves cope with such transitions in life, but toddlers will need our intervention to help them make a positive adjustment, with as few implications as possible.

 Understanding the ‘Why?’

-While younger toddlers will find it hard to see things from another person perspectives, but in relation to themselves and their needs, older toddlers are more aware of other’s feelings and may express themselves through words and play.
+While younger toddlers will find it hard to see things from another person’s perspective, in relation to themselves and their needs, older toddlers are more aware of others’ feelings and may express themselves through words and play.
 Nevertheless, they will still find it hard to manage strong feelings like sadness and anger, and feelings of unsafe and stress.
-Some may end up displaying frequent shifts in emotional state, while others may show regression into earlier developmental stage.
+Some may end up displaying frequent shifts in an emotional state, while others may show regression into an earlier developmental stage.
 Toddlers may also withdraw from people, develop fears and even normal routine patterns change.

 What can I do?